alex94945/app-agent/project-docs/architecture.md

 # System Architecture

-**Version:** 1.0
+**Version:** 2.0
-**Date:** June 13, 2025
+**Date:** July 17, 2024

 ## 1. Overview

-This document outlines the architecture of the Autonomous AI Web Application Co-Pilot.
-The system is designed as a modular, tool-using AI agent capable of understanding natural language prompts to scaffold, build, and iteratively develop web applications.
-The architecture is composed of several key components that work in concert to provide a seamless conversational development experience, from initial idea to a live, in-browser preview.
+This document outlines the architecture of the LLM-powered AI Agent, a system designed to convert natural language prompts into fully functional Next.js web applications.
+The system is architected as a modular, tool-using AI agent that interprets user requests, plans and executes development tasks, and iteratively refines the generated application through a conversational interface.

 The core principles guiding this architecture are:

-*   **Modularity:** Each component has a well-defined responsibility, allowing for independent development, testing, and enhancement.
+*   **Agent-Centric Design:** A central planner LLM orchestrates the entire workflow, deciding which tools to use and when, rather than following a rigid, predefined graph.
-*   **Tool-Centric Design:** The agent's capabilities are extended through a collection of well-defined tools, making it easy to add new functionalities.
+*   **Modularity:** Each component (Gateway, Agent, Tools, LSP/PTY Managers) has a well-defined responsibility, enabling independent development, testing, and enhancement.
-*   **Clear Interfaces:** Communication between components relies on clear, schema-defined contracts, primarily over WebSockets.
+*   **Asynchronous & Stream-First:** The system is built with `asyncio` from the ground up.
+The FastAPI Gateway uses WebSockets to stream events—from LLM thoughts to PTY logs—in real-time to the UI, providing immediate user feedback.
-*   **Real-Time Feedback:** The system is designed to provide continuous, real-time feedback to the user, including the agent's thought process, actions, and a live preview of the application.
+*   **Robust Tooling:** The agent's capabilities are defined by a "Toolbelt" of functions that interact with the development environment through stable protocols like MCP (for shell/file ops) and LSP (for code intelligence).

 ---